KishanBillava/RoboticsAI/README.md

 # Recruiter-Interviewer
 Key Projects aimed to show case to Recruiters and  Interviewers

-This repository contains 3 main projects and mini projects with in the subfolders

-Every project folders have readme files and subproject folders explaining the detials of the project.
-Check the readme files on subfolders to get the overview of the project.
+This repository contains project folders and Readme file within the project folder giving the overview of the project and explaining the detials of that project

 ## 1. ROS2 Projcts